 Could seriously jeopardize the life or health of the claimant or the ability of the claimant to regain maximum function; or

 In the opinion of the physician with knowledge of the claimant’s medical condition, would subject the claimant to severe pain that cannot be adequately managed without the care or treatment recommended.

+Urgent care services means those health care services that are appropriately provided for an unforeseen condition of a kind that usually requires attention without delay but that does not pose a threat to life, limb or permanent health of the covered person.

 V